The Difference: Yakiniku vs Yakitori vs Teppanyaki

 Yakitori are charcoal-grilled chicken on bamboo skewers, which are made of bite-sized pieces of meat from various parts of the chicken.
 The chicken meat for Yakitori is seasoned with either salt or sweet soy-sauce-based sauce during the cooking process.

-There are not only Yakitori specialty restaurants in Japan, but many Japanese restaurants also offer the grilled chicken skewers.
+There are not only Yakitori specialty restaurants in Japan, but many other Japanese restaurants also offer the grilled chicken skewers.

 The Difference between Yakiniku and Teppanyaki